jhuckaby/s3-api/docs/CLI.md

 ### Compression

-To control the gzip compression level when using upload commands and compression (namely [upload](#upload) and [uploadFiles](#uploadfiles)), use the `--gzip` argument.
+To control the gzip compression level when using upload commands and compression (namely [uploadFile](#uploadfile) and [uploadFiles](#uploadfiles)), use the `--gzip` argument.
 You can set the compression level and memory usage level like this:

 ```sh
 s3 upload /path/to/file.txt s3://my-bucket/s3dir/file.txt.gz --compress --gzip.level 9 --gzip.memLevel 9